tarankalra1/singhscorner-blog/_posts/2018-07-17-first-post.md

 1. CFD Assumptions in the models

-..*a) Aerospace:
+a) Aerospace:

-..*5.1) Usually the aerospace applications can have either a compressible or incompressible solver.
+1.1) Usually the aerospace applications can have either a compressible or incompressible solver.
 Any application with Mach number > 0.3 employs a compressible solver (change in density is significant).
 You end up solving one more equation for density variation and additional terms in NS equations for momentum and energy.

 <img src="rect_tipvortex.png" width="200" height="200" />

-..*5.2) Boussinesq approximation in aerospace implies
+1.2) Boussinesq approximation in aerospace implies

-..*b) Ocean:
+b) Ocean:

-..*5.1 The ocean model ROMS is a hydrostatic model.
+1.1) The ocean model ROMS is a hydrostatic model.
 It cannot resolve the fine structures.

-..*5.2
+1.2)